dalathegreat/Battery-Emulator-Wiki/docs/battery/byd_vehicle_atto_3_seal_tang_dolphin_song_and_more.md

 !!! note "NOTE"
     If you intend to run two BYD batteries in [parallel](../setup/software/battery_2x.md), make sure they are both the same model!

+## Software setup
+For this battery, select the "BYD Atto 3/Seal/Dolphin" option in the dropdown menu

+!!! note "IMPORTANT"
+    The battery needs to be on its own CAN channel.
+It cannot share the same CAN channel as the solar inverter.
+LilyGo T-2CAN or similar double CAN hardware is recommended!

 ### Example battery install, Atto 3 P48 battery